PENGUINLIONG/taichi/c_api/docs/taichi/taichi_core.h.md

 A collection of Taichi kernels (a compute graph) to launch on the offload target in a predefined order.

+`enumeration.warning`

+Warnings reported by the Taichi C-API.

+- `enumeration.warning.success`: The Taichi C-API invocation finished gracefully.
+- `enumeration.warning.truncated`: The output data is truncated because the user-provided buffer is too small.
+- `enumeration.warning.timeout`: The invocation cannot finish before the provided timeout limit.

 `enumeration.error`

 Errors reported by the Taichi C-API.
-Enumerants greater than or equal to zero are success states.

-- `enumeration.error.truncated`: The output data is truncated because the user-provided buffer is too small.
 - `enumeration.error.success`: The Taichi C-API invocation finished gracefully.
 - `enumeration.error.not_supported`: The invoked API, or the combination of parameters is not supported by the Taichi C-API.
 - `enumeration.error.corrupted_data`: Provided data is corrupted.